rancher/rancher.github.io/os/upgrading/index.md

 rancher/os:v0.5.0 local
 ```

-The local/remote label shows which images are available to System Docker locally versus on Docker Hub.
+The `local`/`remote` label shows which images are available to System Docker locally versus which need to be pulled from Docker Hub.
 If you choose to upgrade to a version that is remote, we will automatically pull that image during the upgrade.

 ### Upgrading